amarula/chatgpt-code-review-gerrit-plugin/README.md

   logged even if their level is above the current setting.
 This is useful for debugging without the need to set the overall log level to DEBUG, which could result in excessive DEBUG messages from sources like gerrit and other plugins.
   Some usage examples can be found at [Selective Log Level Override](#selective-log-level-override) section.

-### Optional Parameters Specific to Stateless Mode

 - `gptFullFileReview`: Enabled by default.
 Activating this option sends both unchanged lines and changes to ChatGPT for review, offering additional context information.
 Deactivating it (set to false) results in only the changed lines being submitted for review.
-- `gptStreamOutput`: The default value is false.
-Whether the response is expected in stream output mode or not.
 - `ignoreResolvedChatGptComments`: Determines if resolved comments from ChatGPT should be disregarded.
 The default setting is true, which means resolved ChatGPT comments are not used for generating new comments or identifying duplicate content.
 If set to false, resolved ChatGPT comments are factored into these processes.